This is the official Frequently Asked Questions (FAQ) list for the KioskForge project.

 accessing 5G+ networks using the AC+ standards.

-A tip is to try to create a new connection with your phone to see if that works.
+A tip is to try creating a new connection on your phone to see if that works.
 If either the Wi-Fi network name or the password is incorrect, it will fail too.

 As a rule of thumb, we recommend MicroSD cards over USB keys because the latter tend to become very hot and then malfunction.

 As for MicroSD cards, it depends on how long the kiosk is expected to operate.
 If it is to be deployed for weeks, months, or a few years, virtually any MicroSD card should do.
-If you plan the kiosk to operate for a decade or so, then you should probably buy an "industrial grade" card, which includes wear leveling, which again reduces wear on the card very significantly.
+If you plan for the kiosk to operate for a decade or so, you should probably buy an "industrial grade" card with wear leveling, which significantly reduces wear on the card.
 I know that SanDisk and Kingston both produce MicroSD cards named "...
 Industrial", both of which include wear leveling.
 These cards are typically a couple of times more expensive than plain, non-wear-leveling cards, but I think the money is well spent because if your kiosk suddenly dies from a MicroSD failure, you'll probably waste hours dismounting, reforging, and remounting the kiosk.

-If you have experience or knowledge that contradict the above, please feel free to alert me on mail.
+If you have experience or knowledge that contradicts the above, please feel free to email me.

 As of this writing, less than half a megabyte.
-This is negible and should not cause any concern on your part.
+This is negligible and should not cause any concern for you.

 All files created by and used by KioskForge are located in